 She thinks maybe it’s just the first days of spring that are the worst.
 If she can get past them then the noise emanating from the wood would not harm her so severely.
 She refers to the noise as “Pianos” as if it is a cacophony that torments her every year.

-In the third stanza the speaker goes through a number of different elements of spring she feels fearful of.
+In the third stanza of ’I dreaded that first Robin’, the speaker goes through a number of different elements of spring she feels fearful of.
 The first of these are the “Daffodils.”
-They are clothed in a “Yellow Gown” she hates and seem to threaten her with their shape.
+They are clothed in a “Yellow Gown” she hates and seems to threaten her with their shape.
 The brightness of the flower is offensive to her darker sensibilities, a direct reference to “fashion.”

 The speaker urges the grass to grow faster in the fourth stanza.
 If it would, then she’d be free of the sight of the daffodils sooner.
 The “tallest one” would not be able to “stretch—to look at” her.